keithcurtis1/Supernotes/README.md

 When first installed, Supernotes is configured for the default roll template.
 It will display a config dialog box at startup that will allow you to choose a roll template based on your character sheet of choice, as well as the option  to toggle whether you want the 'Send to Players' footer button to appear.

-You will need to edit the code of the script if you wish to create a custom configuration.
+You will need to edit the code of the script if you wish to create a custom configuration, or contact keithcurtis on the Roll20 forum and request an addition.
 The pre-installed sheets are:

-Default Template, D&D 5th Edition by Roll20, 5e Shaped, Pathfinder by Roll20 ,Pathfinder Community ,Pathfinder 2e by Roll20 ,Starfinder
+Default Template, D&D 5th Edition by Roll20, 5e Shaped, Pathfinder by Roll20, Pathfinder Community, Pathfinder 2e by Roll20, Starfinder